UT-CHG/Rathje_DS_template/docs/dawson/usecase.md

-# Using ADCIRC and HPC workflows for Ensemble Modeling in DesignSafe
+# ADCIRC Use Case - Using Tapis and Pylauncher for Ensemble Modeling in DesignSafe

 **Clint Dawson, University of Texas at Austin**
 **Carlos del-Castillo-Negrete, University of Texas at Austin**